-Contents:

-- 1 Introduction.

-- 2 Asset Inventory and Network Hierarchies.

-- 3 Asset Inspections and Condition Standards.

-- 4 Asset Performance.

-- 5 Maintenance Strategies, Programmes and Priorities.

-- 6 Risk Based Practices.

-- 7 Competency.

-- 8 Resilience, Extreme Weather and Emergencies.

-- 9 Sustainability and Environment.

-- 10 Engaging and Communicating with Stakeholders, How to Contact Us.
+Contents.

+- 1. Introduction. - 2.
+Asset Inventory and Network Hierarchies. - 3.
+Asset Inspections, Condition Standards, Provisions for Users. - 4.
+Asset Performance. - 5.
+Maintenance Strategies, Programmes and Priorities. - 6.
+Risk Based Practices. - 7.
+Competency. - 8.
+Resilience & Extreme Weather Emergency Procedures. - 9.
+Sustainability & Environment. - 10.
+Engaging and Communicating with Stakeholders, How to Contact Us.

-1 - Introduction.
+1. Introduction.

-The highway and its associated infrastructure is by far the most valuable asset managed and maintained by the Council, with an estimated 'As New' replacement value of approximately £1.5 Billion.
-Walsall manages a highway network of approx 845km, the adoption of asset management principles provides an effective way to manage its assets.
+The highway and its associated infrastructure are by far the most valuable asset managed and maintained by the Council, with an estimated 'As New' replacement value of approximately £1.5 Billion.
+Walsall manages a highway network of approximately 845km, the adoption of asset management principles provides an effective way to manage its assets.
 Asset management planning is promoted by the Department for Transport (DfT) and is encouraged within the UK Roads Liaison Group 'Well-Managed Highway Infrastructure: A Code of Practice' (The Code).
 The Code sets out 36 Recommendations as key drivers for effective Highway Maintenance Management Planning.

 This Highway Maintenance Management Plan is one of three core documents that form an integrated approach for delivering planned, routine and reactive maintenance services across Walsall's highway infrastructure assets.
-It aligns with the Council's Highway Asset Management Policy, sets out the Council's objectives for infrastructure management to describe how these compliment the Corporate Plan, visions, objectives and priorities.
+It aligns with the Council's Highway Asset Management Policy, sets out the Council's objectives for infrastructure management to describe how these compliment the Council Plan 2022/25.
 It is designed to be read in conjunction with the Council's Highways Asset Management Strategy, which details the approach taken by the Council for developing and delivering asset and highway maintenance management planning practices: